-It’s all well and good making public ESG pledges and creating a mission statement that outlines your organization’s good intentions, but you need people power to put action behind those words.
-This requires a well-thought-out internal ESG communications strategy, and if you haven’t established one already then understanding common best practices will help to get your strategy off the ground.
+It’s all well and good to make public ESG pledges and create a mission statement that outlines your organization’s good intentions, but you need people power to put action behind those words.
+This requires a well-thought-out internal ESG communications or internal PR strategy, and if you haven’t established one already then understanding common best practices will help to get your strategy off the ground.

 Here are a few best-practice ideas to consider when fleshing out your internal campaign:

 Consider how your messaging will integrate throughout your company’s brand – work with your marketing team to ensure that your internal messaging is consistent with how you’re talking to customers and investors about the same subject matter.
 It’s likely your organization will already have an external marketing strategy for ESG, which means the building blocks will already be there for your internal comms strategy.
 Regularly communicating your mission and ensuring you implement values and goals will be an integral part of both strategies and will be crucial to embedding those elements within your organization.